by Dr. C.H. Weaver M.D. 12/2021

 The U.S. Food and Drug Administration initially granted accelerated approval to Polivy (polatuzumab vedotin), in combination with the chemotherapy Treanda (bendamustine) and Rituxan (rituximab) (a combination known as "BR"), to treat adult patients with diffuse large B-cell lymphoma (DLBCL) that has progressed or returned after at least two prior therapies and are not candidates for high dose chemotherapy and stem cell transplant.
-In August 2021 pivotal trail results suggested that a Polivy based treatment regimen may also become the new standard of care for the initial treatment of DLBCL as well.1,2
+Pivotal trial results suggest that a Polivy based treatment regimen may also become the new standard of care for the initial treatment of DLBCL.1,2

 About diffuse large B-cell lymphoma (DLBCL)